They both needed to be perfect.

-It was still scoreless when Andrew Ference passed it to David Krejci on the left side and Horton slid around to the right, where he received Krejci's centering pass and delicately deflected it around Roloson's left pad into the net.
+It was still scoreless when Andrew Ference passed the puck to David Krejci on the left side and Horton slid around to the right, where he received Krejci's centering pass and delicately deflected it around Roloson's left pad into the net.

 "It's hard to look at.
 One little defensive mistake," Boucher said.
 "They deserved that goal.
 They made it happen and they're going to the Stanley Cup finals."

-Roloson, acquired from the New York Islanders on Jan.
-1, started Tampa Bay's first 15 postseason games this year, though he was pulled from Game 2 and again in Game 4.
+Acquired from the New York Islanders on Jan.
+1, Roloson started Tampa Bay's first 15 postseason games this year, though he was pulled from Game 2 and again in Game 4.
 Mike Smith started Game 5, a 3-1 Boston victory that put the Bruins within one win of clinching, but when it came time to stave off elimination Boucher went back to Roloson.